 C_DeriveKey

-CK_DEFINE_FUNCTION(CK_RV, C_DeriveKey)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hBaseKey, CK_ATTRIBUTE_PTR pTemplate, CK_ULONG ulAttributeCount, CK_OBJECT_HANDLE_PTR phKey );
+CK_DECLARE_FUNCTION(CK_RV, C_DeriveKey)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hBaseKey, CK_ATTRIBUTE_PTR pTemplate, CK_ULONG ulAttributeCount, CK_OBJECT_HANDLE_PTR phKey );

 C_DeriveKey derives a key from a base key, creating a new key object. hSession is the session’s handle; pMechanism points to a structure that specifies the key derivation mechanism; hBaseKey is the handle of the base key; pTemplate points to the template for the new key; ulAttributeCount is the number of attributes in the template; and phKey points to the location that receives the handle of the derived key.